Thalomid

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Return any unused capsules to your doctor or pharmacist.

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to thalidomide.
-This medicine can cause serious or life-threatening birth defects in unborn babies.
-Do not use this medicine if you are pregnant.
+Do not use it if you had an allergic reaction to thalidomide or if you are pregnant.

 Slow, uneven, or fast, pounding heartbeat